-4.2.3 EJ Analysis for Bike/Pedestrian Element
+4.2.3 EJ Analysis for Bike/Pedestrian Improvements

-The Non-Motorized Transportation Plan is an important part of the CORE MPO's MTP.
-Convenient bikeways and pedestrian sidewalks provide an affordable means of transportation to low-income populations who don't have access to motor vehicles.
-Bike travel can be combined with transit services to provide means to employment centers, recreational facilities, shopping centers, schools, etc. Table 4.9 compares the existing and planned on-road bikeway mileage in and out of the EJ areas for Chatham County.
-The bikeway and pedestrian sidewalk maps demonstrate that most of these improvements will benefit EJ target populations.
+The Non-Motorized Transportation Plan is an important part of the CORE MPO's planning products.
+Convenient bikeways and pedestrian sidewalks provide an affordable means of transportation to lowincome populations who don't have access to motor vehicles.
+Bike travel can be combined with transit services to provide means to employment centers, recreational facilities, shopping centers, schools, etc. Figure 4.4 shows the planned bikeways in the CORE MPO's planning boundary within and outside of the EJ target areas.
+The bikeway map demonstrates that a lot of the proposed bikeway improvements are located in the EJ target areas and will benefit EJ target populations.
 The 2045 MTP financial plan includes a category expenditure of about \$22 million to help implement the bike/ped/trail needs identified in the Non-Motorized Transportation Plan.
-CORE MPO Plans to amend the Non-Motorized Transportation Plan to include recommendations for bike and pedestrian improvements for Bryan County and Effingham County at a later date.
+A Call for Project will be conducted during TIP development to allocate Transportation Alternatives (TA) funds to implement selected priority bike/ped/trail projects from the Non-Motorized Transportation Plan.
+CORE MPO is going to amend the Non-Motorized Transportation Plan.
+The adopted in 2020.
 The EJ Plan will be updated after the Non-Motorized Transportation Plan is amended.